gorioli/template/README.md

-##My template fir initializing basic web application.
+##My template for initializing basic web application.
 ###Features
 - Autocompiles scss into css in Brackets editor